Underarm bowling incident of 1981

 The underarm bowling incident of 1981 is a sporting controversy that took place on 1 February 1981, when Australia played New Zealand in a One Day International cricket match, the third in the best-of-five final of the 1980–81 World Series Cup, at the Melbourne Cricket Ground.

 With one ball of the final over remaining in the match, New Zealand required a six to tie the match.
 To ensure that New Zealand were unable to achieve this, the Australian captain Greg Chappell instructed his bowler (and younger brother) Trevor Chappell to deliver the last ball to batsman Brian McKechnie underarm along the ground.
-Trevor Chappell did so, forcing McKechnie to play the ball defensively, meaning Australia won.
+Trevor did so, forcing McKechnie to play the ball defensively, meaning Australia won.
 This action, although legal at the time, was nevertheless widely perceived as being wholly against the traditional spirit of cricketing fair play.

 The outrage caused by the incident eventually led to an official amendment to the international laws of cricket to prevent it from occurring again.

 Events leading up to the delivery

 The series was tied 1–1, New Zealand having won the first match and Australia the second.
+The two umpires for this match were Donald Weser and Peter Cronin, both Australian.

-The third match had already seen another moment of controversy: with Australia batting, New Zealand's Martin Snedden claimed a low outfield catch off a hit by Greg Chappell when Chappell was on 58.
-In his live television commentary on Australia's Channel Nine, former Australian cricket captain Richie Benaud exclaimed, "That is one of the best catches I have ever seen in my life".
+The third match had already seen another moment of controversy, also involving Greg Chappell: with Australia batting, New Zealand's Martin Snedden claimed a low outfield catch off a hit by Greg Chappell when Chappell was on 58.
+In his live television commentary on Australia's Channel Nine, former Australian cricket captain Richie Benaud exclaimed: "That is one of the best catches I have ever seen in my life".
 However, Snedden's catch was ruled not out by the umpires.
 This was some years before TV replays could be used in umpiring decisions; the Channel Nine broadcast did show viewers slow-motion replays of Snedden's catch from various camera angles, including a close-up of Snedden diving to fairly claim the catch.
-After reviewing several TV replays, Benaud re-affirmed what he had initially seen live, saying, "There is no question in my mind that that was a great catch – clearly caught above the ground, a superb catch."
+After reviewing several TV replays, Benaud re-affirmed what he had initially seen live, saying: "There is no question in my mind that that was a great catch – clearly caught above the ground, a superb catch."

 Some commentators believed that Chappell should have taken Snedden's word that the catch was good, as had been a time-honoured tradition.
 Chappell maintained he was not sure about the catch and was within his rights to wait for the umpires to rule.
-Chappell went on to score 90 before he was caught by Bruce Edgar in similar fashion.
+Chappell went on to score 90 before he was caught by Bruce Edgar in a similar fashion.
 This time, Chappell walked after he clearly saw the fielder had cupped his hands under the ball.